Zuehlke/aws-cloudformation-tutorial/readme.md

 ```

 #### Outputs
-Returns something from your template such as the public name of an EC2 server.
+After creation, this returns something from your template such as the public name of an EC2 server.

 Here we return the URL of the deployed Rest Webservice after the infrastructure was created.